SiteWorks General FAQs

 ‘Local WP’ enables a single user to run a WordPress site on their computer (Windows, Mac, Linux).
 Local WP is a key tool for the training and migration from Site Builder.

-The current focus is on replacing SiteBuilder functionality implemented through the u3a theme, u3a plugins and selected third party plugins that will be supplied on installation and supported by the SiteWorks team.
+The u3a theme, u3a plugins and selected third party plugins are supplied on installation and supported by the SiteWorks team.

 Moving forward, it is possible that the SiteWorks team will test the compatibility of plugins to meet functionality requested by the u3a community.
 This could lead to a list of plugins that would be supported to some degree on a best endeavours basis.